-41 In what circumstances are employees protected from dismissal?
+43 In what circumstances are employees protected from dismissal?

-Puerto Rico is not an 'at-will' jurisdiction.
-Instead, the Unjust Dismissal Act requires just cause as defined by law (see question 36) for the termination of employment, or payment of the statutory severance if there is no just cause.
+The Unjust Dismissal Act requires just cause as defined by law for the termination of employment, or payment of the statutory severance if there is no just cause.
 Further, various federal and local laws prohibit discriminatory or retaliatory terminations, or termination on the basis of whistle-blowing or other protected activities.
 In addition, various local leave laws provide for the reservation of employment during covered leave periods.
-See question 25.